liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/03-installing-liferay-manually.markdown

 with many leading application servers.
 Even if you have to manually install
 @product@ on an existing application server, the procedure is straightforward.
-Before you get started, note that there are two distinct approaches to managing Liferay's data source and mail session.
+Before you get started, note that there are two distinct approaches to managing
+@product@'s data source and mail session.
 Let's review these options.

 ## Using Data Sources [](id=using-data-sources)

 @product@ provides two ways to configure your data source:

-- Use Liferay's built-in data source
+- Use @product@'s built-in data source
 - Use your application's server's JNDI data source

-@product@ recommends that you use the built-in data source.
-Liferay's data source is configured by a number of properties that are set in a properties file.
+@product@ recommends that you use the built-in data source. @product@'s data source is configured by a number of properties that are set in a properties file.
 By default, you can enter database connection information on the Basic Configuration page that appears when @product@ starts for the first time.
-The setup wizard stores the information you entered in a configuration file called `portal-setup-wizard.properties` in your Liferay Home folder.
-Liferay's built-in data source uses this information to connect to the database.
+The setup wizard stores the information you entered in a configuration file called `portal-setup-wizard.properties` in your Liferay Home folder. @product@'s built-in data source uses this information to connect to the database.

 Although @product@ recommends that you use the built-in data source, that's not